aelfric/ncfl-livedocs/events/ld.md

 ### How It Works

 - Judges: once Pairings are posted, as soon as possible: (1) get to your room;
-  and (2) access your ballot by hitting the “{{button}}” button (formerly known as “Start”) on the Flight 1 ballot immediately.
+  and (2) access your ballot by hitting the “{{button}}” button on the Flight 1 ballot immediately.
   - If you end up running the Flight 2 first - that’s ok.
 You can click
     {{button}} on the Flight 2 ballot and Tabroom can unstart Flight 1 for you.
     You can then click {{button}} on the Flight 1 ballot once you run that flight.
-  - We want judges to press the {{button}} (formerly known as the "Start Button") on the Flight 1 ballot as soon as possible, so we know you are here, and we do not need to find a substitute!
+  - We want judges to press the {{button}} on the Flight 1 ballot as soon as possible, so we know you are here, and we do not need to find a substitute!
-- Judges: to be very clear: do not wait for the beginning of the Flight 1 debate to press the {{button}} (formerly known as the "Start Button") .
+- Judges: to be very clear: do not wait for the beginning of the Flight 1 debate to press the {{button}}.
 Press
   {{button}} on the Flight 1 ballot the moment you are on your way.
   Reminder: competitors will forfeit their Round if they are not in the competition room 10 minutes after the Round is posted to start.
 - Judges - if you need a forfeit declared - Text Tab at {{ldPhone}}!!
 You cannot declare the forfeit.
 Only the Tab Chair can declare a forfeit.
 - Evidence Sharing: Students should be prepared to share, electronically or by paper, any evidence they read in the round with their opponent and the judge.
   If you want to share evidence online, it should be done using
-  <https://share.tabroom.com/>.
+  <https://share.tabroom.com>.
 A link to the sharing space for the round will
   be sent to each debater through the pairing

 - Audio and video recordings of the rounds are prohibited.
 NO ONE (neither competitors nor judges) may record rounds.